S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 The new limits start with future filings

-The higher thresholds would apply to bankruptcy cases filed on or after the bill becomes law.
+The higher thresholds would apply to bankruptcy cases filed on or after the day the bill becomes law.

 Who benefits from S. 3977?